haptork/easyLambda/_docs/13-benchmarks.md

 [[walkthrough]]({{ base_path }}/docs/real-world#word-count)

 - **logreg**:
-It is a popular classification algorithm in machine learning.
+Logistic regression is a popular classification algorithm in machine learning.
 The logistic regression training is done using iterative stochastic gradient descent which is also used in many other machine learning tasks such as neural networks.
-It involves reading the data once, followed by multiple iterations on it to improve the weights of the classifier.
+It involves reading the data once, followed by multiple iterations on the data to improve the weights of the classifier.
 The iterations involve calculation of the gradient which is a linear operation on the number of dimensions of the input.
 Each iteration may entail inter-process communications.
 Classic MapReduce frameworks such as Hadoop involve disk operations for each iteration making the iterative algorithms relatively slow when compared to modern frameworks like Spark.
 [[code]](https://github.com/haptork/easyLambda/tree/master/examples/logreg.cpp)
 [[walkthrough]]({{ base_path }}/docs/real-world#logistic-regression)